The Best Michigan Rock Hunting Beaches

 Parking: Lots of space.
 Magoon Creek Park has two parking areas, both accessed by the same drive.

-The parking area the north is improved and features the vault toilets and picnic tables.
+The parking area in the north is improved and features the vault toilets and picnic tables.
 The south parking area is packed earth and serves as an entrance to the hiking trails.
 Both trails are about equidistant from the beach entrance.

 Restroom: Vault toilet